salandr/goit-rental-cars/README.md

 Whether you're planning a weekend getaway, a cross-country road trip, or anything in between, we've got you covered.
 So why wait?
-Start your next adventure with RentalCampers today and let the journey begin!
+Start your next adventure with CampersUA today and let the journey begin!

 Project was made as a first test-task for GoIT Neoversity.